 Sonia Orbuch after the war

 In 1941, the small Polish town of Luboml fell under German occupation following Germany's attack on the Soviet Union.
 Among the 8,000 Jews in Luboml was 16-year old Sonia Orbuch, born Sarah Shainwald.
-Sarah would change her name later to conceal her Jewish identity so she could join a non-Jewish partisan unit.
+Sarah would later change her name to conceal her Jewish identity so that she could join a non-Jewish partisan unit.